 We like that there is a discussion forum for singers of every level.
 Plus, if you’re venturing into writing songs and recording, you can find support for those endeavors here as well.

 Memberships and Pricing Options

-Like most sites designed to make you a better singer, this one has a few options when it comes to membership.
+Like most sites designed to make you a better singer, 30 Day Singer has a few options when it comes to membership.
 The first option is a basic membership, which is free.
 The basic membership gives you access to preview lessons.
 You do get preview lessons in a few categories: